aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-preparation.md

 ### Steps to deploy the OVA
 1. Go to the [artifacts]({{< relref "../../osmgmt/artifacts/" >}}) page and download or build the OVA template with the newest EKS Distro Kubernetes release to your computer.
 1. Log in to the vCenter Server.
-1. Right-click the folder you created above and select Deploy OVF Template.
+1. Right-click the folder you created above and select **Deploy OVF Template**.
-   The Deploy OVF Template wizard opens.
+   The **Deploy OVF Template** wizard opens.
-1. On the Select an OVF template page, select the Local file option, specify the location of the OVA template you downloaded to your computer, and click Next.
+1. On the **Select an OVF template** page, select the Local file option, specify the location of the OVA template you downloaded to your computer, and click **Next**.
-1. On the Select a name and folder page, enter a unique name for the virtual machine or leave the default generated name, if you do not have other templates with the same name within your vCenter Server virtual machine folder.
+1. On the **Select a name and folder** page, enter a unique name for the virtual machine or leave the default generated name, if you do not have other templates with the same name within your vCenter Server virtual machine folder.
    The default deployment location for the virtual machine is the inventory object where you started the wizard, which is the folder you created above.
-Click Next.
+Click **Next**.
-1. On the Select a compute resource page, select the resource pool where to run the deployed VM template, and click Next.
+1. On the **Select a compute resource** page, select the resource pool where to run the deployed VM template, and click **Next**.
-1. On the Review details page, verify the OVF or OVA template details and click Next.
+1. On the **Review details** page, verify the OVF or OVA template details and click **Next**.
-1. On the Select storage page, select a datastore to store the deployed OVF or OVA template and click Next.
+1. On the **Select storage** page, select a datastore to store the deployed OVF or OVA template and click **Next**.
-1. On the Select networks page, select a source network and map it to a destination network.
-Click Next.
+1. On the **Select networks** page, select a source network and map it to a destination network.
+Click **Next**.
-1. On the Ready to complete page, review the page and click Finish.
+1. On the **Ready to complete** page, review the page and Click **Finish**.
    For details, see [Deploy an OVF or OVA Template](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-17BEDA21-43F6-41F4-8FB2-E01D275FE9B4.html)

-To build your own Ubuntu OVA template check the Building your own Ubuntu OVA section in the following [link]({{< relref "../../osmgmt/artifacts/" >}}).
+To build your own Ubuntu OVA template check the [Building your own Ubuntu OVA]({{< relref "../../osmgmt/artifacts/" >}}) section.

 To use the deployed OVA template to create the VMs for the EKS Anywhere cluster, you have to tag it with specific values for the `os` and `eksdRelease` keys.
 The value of the `os` key is the operating system of the deployed OVA template, which is `ubuntu` in our scenario.